heydenberk/stochator/README.md

 `Stochator.randomUnicodeCharacter(prng=Math.random)`
 `Stochator.randomUppercaseCharacter(prng=Math.random)`*

-For more flexibility than the pre-defined sets allow, we can use pass a regular expression.
+For more flexibility than the pre-defined sets allow, we can use a regular expression.

 ```js
 var hexGenerator = new Stochator({